 NCMC Awards Scholarships for SEMC’s JIMI program

-The Southeastern Museums Conference (SEMC) will hold its 11th Annual Jekyll Island Management Institute from January 18 to 25, 2011.
-The NC Museums Council will provide one $600 tuition scholarship to attend the Institute to one lucky applicant.
+The Southeastern Museums Conference (SEMC) will hold its next Annual Jekyll Island Management Institute in January 2019.
+The NC Museums Council proudly supports this valuable professional development opportunity by providing one $600 tuition scholarship to attend the Institute each year.

 JIMI, a program created by the Southeastern Museums Conference (SEMC), is specifically designed for administrators from new and emerging museums and for museum professionals with subject area expertise desiring knowledge of general museum administration and operations.